 Rock Band was developed by Harmonix, the team behind the first two games in the Guitar Hero series.
 There have been four games in the series.
 Rock Band 4 is compatible with Playstation 4 and Xbox One.

-Similarly to Guitar Hero, players can simulate playing rock songs through the use of instrument-shaped controllers.
-This series introduced multi-instrument functionality, and players could play on the lead or bass guitar, drums, and sing through a USB microphone.
+Similar to Guitar Hero, players can simulate playing rock songs through the use of instrument-shaped controllers.
+This series introduced multi-instrument functionality, and players could play on the lead or bass guitar, and drums, and sing through a USB microphone.
 For guitar players, the gameplay is almost identical to that in Guitar Hero.

 Guitar Hero Live is the most recent release, which is compatible with PS4, Xbox One, PS3, Xbox 360, WiiU, and through Phone apps.